bia-technologies/lowkiq/README.md

 ### `SomeWorker.max_retry_count`

-From `retry_in` and `max_retry_count`, you can calculate approximate time that payload of job will be in a queue.
+From `retry_in` and `max_retry_count`, you can calculate the approximate time that a payload of a job will be in a queue.
-After `max_retry_count` is reached the payload with a minimal score will be moved to a morgue.
+After `max_retry_count` is reached a payload with a minimal score will be moved to a morgue.

 For default `retry_in` we receive the following table.